Cyber Fraud and Recovery in Hong Kong

 Unfortunately, these fraudsters are often so successful that it takes an inordinate amount of time for the victims to realize that they have been defrauded.
 It is not uncommon to meet clients that despite strong evidence and have never met (or even seen the person on video) prefer to believe that their online romantic partner is a real person.

 2. Business Email Compromise

-Business Email Compromise (also known as "BEC") is a type online scam where a fraudster either illegally gains access to a business email account or creates an email account using a domain name that is almost identical to the business targeted and uses said account to impersonate an employee of the company owner’s identity and get unsuspecting employees to unknowingly help the fraudster to defraud their own company.
+Business Email Compromise (also known as “BEC”) is a type of online scam where a fraudster either illegally gains access to a business email account or creates an email account using a domain name that is almost identical to the business targeted and uses the said account to impersonate an employee of the company owner’s identity and get unsuspecting employees to unknowingly help the fraudster to defraud their own company.